snehagupta47103-stack/Python-Project-Work/Project - 1/README.md

 🔢 Smart Rounding: Safely converts decimal heights into whole numbers to show data conversion and truncation in action.

-# 🔍 Detailed Data & Code Breakdown
+# 🔍 DETAILED DATA & CODE BREAKDOWN
 The program collects four specific pieces of information from you.
 Here is exactly what the code does with each data point step-by-step:

 👤 The Name Input (name)